crs4/life_monitor/restish-cli-register-workflow.md

 ### Response

 :bulb: LifeMonitor responded to the call with the UUID, version and name of the workflow.
-The UUID will be for all operations on this workflow.
+The UUID will be used for all operations on this workflow.

 ### More registration arguments